 Faculty recommend the students who will be tutoring their courses.
 To qualify as a tutor, students must have an A or B in the class for which they tutor and demonstrate effective communication skills.
-The Waynesburg University tutors receive appropriate training prior to tutoring.
-The tutors are also supervised throughout their tutoring experience.
+The Waynesburg University tutors receive appropriate training prior to tutoring and are overseen by a member of the Pathways Center for supervision.